 Then from that, we take 3-5 quotes, we use canva.com and we put the quotes into Canva.
 That becomes the content that we use.
 Often, we will turn those four questions or those four tips into a poll.
 Whatever that topic is, which is your highest priority?
 Now we get a poll.
 We have a long-form video.
 We have short mini videos.
 We’ve got a blog post.
 We’ve got images with quotes in them.
 Potentially a poll that comes out of that every single week.

-That’s great and I’ll include an example of each of those from your LinkedIn presence in the show notes so that our listeners can take a look.
-Good stuff.
 Let’s now talk about some of the ways to curate content that you find online.
 Let’s say examples of really great TV commercials in a particular industry that you’re in or whatever.
 You’re curating content.
 You’re putting that together in a blog post or a LinkedIn Pulse.
 Let’s talk about how to curate in this context, in LinkedIn.

 If you’re curating, it’s typically not going to be published.
 LinkedIn Pulse is literally posting a blog post inside of LinkedIn.
 If you don’t have a blog post on your website, you can actually post a long-form blog post on LinkedIn, formerly Pulse.
 Now, it’s called Articles.
 That’s original content typically.
 Unless you’re doing the top five books in your industry, or if you’re a banker, top five articles on understanding PPP or whatever it might be, that would be curating.